 Academy players train daily with UEFA A and B qualified coaches and take part in weekly leagues ranging from college-specific tournaments to the first team which plays in the Conference Youth Alliance alongside some big local clubs like Mansfield Town, Ilkeston, Boston United and Kidderminster Harriers.

-Alongside the training programme, players are also full-time sport students and study both Level 2 and Level 3 Sport, as well as undertaking FA coaching badges, while also gaining vocational experience in refereeing, coaching and leadership.
+Alongside the training programme, players are also full-time sport students and study Levels 1, 2 and 3 Sport, as well as undertaking FA coaching badges, while also gaining vocational experience in refereeing, coaching and leadership.

 The Academy prides itself on high levels of investment from coaches which includes an ongoing individual development plan for players, and two player-parent assessment evenings to track their football development.